FelixHohne/DataVisualization/README.md

 ### Introduction

-A personal project during freshman winter break to learn and use Python's pandas, matplotlib, and seaborn data visualization libraries with various real-world datasets.
-For the source code to generate these visuals, please see the respective jupyter notebooks.
+A personal project during freshman year to learn and use Python's Pandas, Matplotlib, and Seaborn Data Visualization libraries with various real-world datasets.
+For the source code to generate these visuals, please see the respective Jupyter Notebooks.

 ___